 SARAH GOUD: Ballet

-DONNA RICHARDS: Jazz and Tap
+DONNA RICHARDS: Jazz, Tap and Modern

 Donna Richards is a graduate of the Los Angeles School of Performing Arts at UCLA with a BFA in dance performance.
 While living in New York she performed and traveled with various Broadway shows such as “Chicago,” “Cabaret,” “Sweet Charity,” “West Side Story,” “A Chorus Line,” and many others.
 Donna also taught for various dance studios in NYC, including the David Howard Studio, Steps, and the Broadway Dance Theater.
 Donna currently teaches throughout Kentucky as well as guest teaches for various summer dance intensives throughout the United States.
 She is a member of the faculty at the Governor’s School for the Arts.
 In addition Donna is a freelance choreographer and has worked with Music Theatre Louisville, Ursuline School for the Performing Arts, and various Kentucky high school productions.
 She has also designed a KERA based dance program, “The Artist, The Athlete” which she uses in her artist in residence program.